Flag

 Economy

-Indonesia's investment climate has improved significantly since the elimination of the Negative Investment List in 2021 and the ratification of the 2023 Omnibus Law on Job Creation, which aims to enhance competitiveness by reducing corporate taxes and regulatory barriers.
+Indonesia's investment climate has improved significantly since the elimination of its Negative Investment List in 2021 and the ratification of the 2023 Omnibus Law on Job Creation, which aims to enhance competitiveness by reducing corporate taxes and regulatory barriers.
 However, foreign investors still face challenges such as legal uncertainties, economic nationalism, and corruption, which complicate the investment landscape.
-Despite these obstacles, Indonesia continues to attract substantial foreign investment, particularly in sectors like digital technology and renewable energy, supported by a growing domestic market and government initiatives to enhance infrastructure.
+Despite these hurdles, Indonesia continues to attract substantial foreign investment, particularly in sectors like digital technology and renewable energy.

 Buy Full Indonesia Report